everweij/typescript-result/readme.md

 Errors are a fundamental part of the Result type.
 This library does not have a strong opinion on what your errors should look like; they can be any value, like a string, number, object, etc. Usually though, people tend to use instances of the `Error` class or any custom errors by subclassing the `Error` class.

-There's only one thing to keep in mind when it comes to using custom errors that extends the `Error` class: in certain circumstances, like infering errors of a result type, TypeScript tends to unify types that look similar.
+There's only one thing to keep in mind when it comes to using custom errors that extends the `Error` class: in certain circumstances, like inferring errors of a result type, TypeScript tends to unify types that look similar.
 This means that in the example below, TypeScript will infer the error type of the result to be `Error` instead of `ErrorA | ErrorB`.
 This is because TypeScript does not have a way to distinguish between the two errors, since they are both instances of the `Error` class.

 ```typescript
 class ErrorA extends Error {}